J-Charles7/HackAdemy/Vuln/SQL_Injection/README.md

 ### DBMS tier
 A DBMS is a Database management system.
 It has an SQL processing engine.
 Once the DBMS receives the query it executes the query and **possibily** returns the result to the **Web and application server** (**Flaw 3 on the image**).
 The result **may be** fetched,  formated and sent to the client (web browser). (**Flaw 4 on the image**)

 ## Types
+SQLi could be classified into two majors categories:
+* In-band sqli (classic sqli)
+It is the most common and easy way to exploit sqli.
+This occurs when an attacker is able to use the same communication channel to both launch the attack and gather results.

+** Error based
+It is an in-band sqli that relies on error messages thrown by the db server to obtain information about the structure of the database.

+** Union based sqli
+It is sqli technic that laverages the **Union** sql operator to combine the results of two or more statements into a single result which is then returned as part of the response.

+* Inferential SQLI (Blind SQLi)
+It may take longer time for an attacker to exploit.
+In this, no data is transfered via the web application and the attacker would not be able to see the result of an attack in band.

+** Boolean based sqli
+  This is a technic relies on sending a sql query to the DB which forces the application to return a differnet result depending on wether the query returns a true or false result.
+Depending on the result, the content within the HTTP response will change or remain the same.
+This allows an attacker to infer if the payload used returned true or false, even through no data from the database is returned.
+This attack is typically slow (especially on large databases) since an attacker would need to enumerate a database, character by character.

+** Time based SQLI
+This type of blind SQL injection relies on the database pausing for a specified amount of time, then returning the results, indicating successful SQL query executing.
+Using this method, an attacker enumerates each letter of the desired piece of data using the following logic:
+If the first letter of the first database's name is an 'A', wait for 10 seconds.
+If the first letter of the first database's name is an 'B', wait for 10 seconds. etc.

 # Vulnerability explatation samples

+## From sqli to RCE
+SQL provide this

 # How to test/check for SQLi
 ## Whitebox
 ## Graybox